ibm-bluemix-mobile-services/bluemix-object-storage-sample1/README.md

 2. Use any alphanumerical string as `Realm name`.
 Keep a note of `Realm name`, you will need it to configure authentication in the Mobile Client Access SDK later.

-3. Use the URL of a previously deployed Custom Identity Provider as `URL`
+3. Use the URL of the previously deployed Custom Identity Provider as `URL`

 	> For more details about configuring Mobile Client Access service and mobile apps to use Custom Identity Providers and read [this documentation article. ](https://console.ng.bluemix.net/docs/services/mobileaccess/custom-auth-config-mca.html)

 ### Configure the sample iOS application
 Build the project and necessary dependencies using either Cocoapods.
 Edit the `Podfile` as follows:
 ```
-target 'object-storage-sample-ios' do
+target 'bluemix-object-storage-sample1' do
   # Comment this line if you're not using Swift and don't want to use dynamic frameworks
   use_frameworks!

-  # Pods for object-storage-sample-ios
+  # Pods for bluemix-object-storage-sample1
   pod 'BluemixObjectStorage'
   pod 'BMSSecurity'

 end
 ```